tahira-h/Colsh_Bank_Analysis/README.md

 For this analysis, "Train.csv" is the dataset used to complete predictions and find accuracy.

-The "data" represents all of the feature names(columns) listed in the dataset.
+As shown in the image below, the "data" represents all of the feature names(columns) listed in the dataset.
 The are 13 feature names listed in the dataset: Loan_ID, Gender, Married, Dependents, Education, Self_Employed, ApplicantIncome, CoapplicantIncome, LoanAmount, Loan_Amount_Term, Credit_History, Property_Area, and Loan_Status.

 There is one "target" in the data set, Loan_Status.
 The Loan_Status column represents individuals listed in the dataset that does or does not have a loan with the bank.
 In the dataset, the "Y" represents individuals that does have a loan, the "N" represents individuals that does not have a loan.